RoBro92/fanbridge/README.md

 pip install -r requirements-dev.txt
 ```

-Then, in VS Code, select the interpreter at `.venv/bin/python` if not auto-picked.
-The workspace includes `.vscode/settings.json` that points to this venv.
+Then select the interpreter in VS Code (Command Palette → “Python: Select Interpreter”).
+If you opened the `fanbridge/` folder, the workspace file `fanbridge/.vscode/settings.json` points to `fanbridge/.venv/bin/python`.

 ## Roadmap / Planned Features